-Minor Spills Clean up all spills immediately.
+► Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
-Wear protective clothing, impervious gloves and safety glasses.
-Shut off all possible sources of ignition and increase ventilation.
-Wipe up.
+Wear protective clothing, impervious gloves and safety glasses Minor Spills Shut off all possible sources of ignition and increase ventilation. ▶ Wipe up.
 If safe, damaged cans should be placed in a container outdoors, away from all ignition sources, until pressure has dissipated.
-Undamaged cans should be gathered and stowed safely.
-Major Spills Clear area of personnel and move upwind.
+Undamaged cans should be gathered and stowed safely. ▶ DO NOT exert excessive pressure on valve; DO NOT attempt to operate damaged valve.
+Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
 May be violently or explosively reactive.
-Wear breathing apparatus plus protective gloves.
-Prevent, by any means available, spillage from entering drains or water courses No smoking, naked lights or ignition sources.
+Wear breathing apparatus plus protective gloves. ▶ Prevent, by any means available, spillage from entering drains or water courses No smoking, naked lights or ignition sources.
 Increase ventilation.
-Stop leak if safe to do so.
+Major Spills Stop leak if safe to do so.
 Water spray or fog may be used to disperse / absorb vapour.
-Absorb or cover spill with sand, earth, inert materials or verticulite.
+Absorb or cover spill with sand, earth, inert materials or vermiculite.
 If safe, damaged cans should be placed in a container outdoors, away from ignition sources, until pressure has dissipated.
 Undamaged cans should be gathered and stowed safely.
-Collect residues and seal in labelled drums for disposal.
+Collect residues and seal in labelled drums for disposal Remove leaking cylinders to a safe place if possible.
+Release pressure under safe, controlled conditions by opening the valve.